tvtaerum/cGANs_housekeeping/README.md

 #### c. select out subset of images with attractive faces and compress
 <a href="/files/images_convert_mtcnn_attractive_faces.py">MTCNN convert attractive faces</a>

-When executing, you will get the following output.
+When executing, you will get the following output:
 <p align="left">
 <img src="/images/LoadingAndCompressing50000Images.png" width="200" height="100">
 </p>